David Hunter

 David Hunter (July 21, 1802 – February 2, 1886) was an American military officer.
 He served as a Union general during the American Civil War.
-He achieved notability for his unauthorized 1862 order (immediately rescinded) emancipating slaves in three Southern states, for his leadership of United States troops during the Valley Campaigns of 1864, and as the president of the military commission trying the conspirators involved with the assassination of U.S. President Abraham Lincoln.
+He achieved notability for his unauthorized 1862 order (rescinded a month after it was made) emancipating slaves in three Southern states, for his leadership of Union troops during the Valley Campaigns of 1864, and as the president of the military commission trying the conspirators involved with the assassination of U.S. President Abraham Lincoln.

 Early life and education

 Hunter (son of Andrew Hunter and Mary Stockton) was born in Troy, New York, or Princeton, New Jersey.
 He was the cousin of writer-illustrator David Hunter Strother (who would also serve as a Union Army general).
 His maternal grandfather was Richard Stockton, a signer of the United States Declaration of Independence.

 After graduating from the United States Military Academy in 1822, Hunter was commissioned a second lieutenant in the 5th U.S. Infantry Regiment.
 Records of his military service prior to the Civil War contain significant gaps.
 From 1828 to 1831, he was stationed on the northwest frontier, at Fort Dearborn (Chicago).
 There he met and married Maria Kinzie, a daughter of John Kinzie, considered the city's first permanent white resident.
 He served in the infantry for 11 years, and was promoted to captain of the 1st U.S. Dragoons in 1833.

 He resigned from the army in July 1836 and moved to Illinois, where he worked as a real estate agent or speculator.
 He rejoined the Army in November 1841 as a paymaster and was promoted to major in March 1842.
 One source claims that he saw action in the Second Seminole War (1838–42) and the Mexican–American War (1846–48).

 In 1860, Hunter was stationed at Fort Leavenworth, Kansas.
 He began a correspondence with Abraham Lincoln, emphasizing his own strong anti-slavery views.
 This relationship engendered political influence: after winning election to the presidency, Lincoln invited Hunter to ride on his inaugural train in February 1861 from Springfield, Illinois, to Washington, D.C.
 During this duty, Hunter suffered a dislocated collarbone at Buffalo due to the crowd pressing the president-elect.